viktordrukker/uz-real-estate-aggregator/LESSONS_LEARNED.md

 2. Created `PropertyCardSkeleton.tsx` and `PropertyDetailsSkeleton.tsx` components.
 3. Integrated skeletons into `page.tsx`, `[documentId]/page.tsx`, and `favorites/page.tsx` to display while data is loading.

+**Date:** 2025-03-27

+**Topic:** Strapi Admin Panel Errors (Property Type)

+**Issue:** Unable to save new or existing `Property` entries via the Content Manager, and unable to modify the `Property` content type via the Content-Type Builder.
+Both actions result in a 400 Bad Request, sometimes with a "Invalid status: validation error" message, even when the `listingStatus` field (renamed from `status`) is explicitly set.
+Other collection types (Amenity, Location, Category, Favorite, TestProperty) function correctly in both the Content Manager and Content-Type Builder.

+**Investigation:**
+1. Verified the `Property` schema (`schema.json`) for correct field types, required fields, default values, and relation definitions.
+The `listingStatus` field has `required: true` and `default: "Available"`.
+2. Confirmed no custom lifecycle hooks or significant custom logic in the default controller/service for `Property`.
+3. Temporarily setting `required: false` for `listingStatus` did not resolve the issue.
+4. Performing a clean build (`rm -rf .tmp build dist node_modules`, `npm install`, `npm run build`) did not resolve the issue.
+5. Manually creating a similar collection type ("TestProperty") *without* a field named `status` worked correctly, suggesting `status` is a reserved keyword causing conflicts, particularly with `draftAndPublish` enabled.
+Renaming `status` to `listingStatus` in the original `Property` schema *still* resulted in errors after a clean build.

+**Outcome:**
+*   The issue is specific to the `Property` collection type.
+*   The root cause is strongly suspected to be related to the initial manual creation/modification of the `Property` schema files, potentially causing persistent inconsistencies or conflicts with Strapi v5's internal mechanisms or validation, possibly linked to the `draftAndPublish` feature or the originally used `status` field name, even after renaming.
+Clean builds did not resolve this specific type's issue.

+**Next Steps (Deferred):**
+*   Delete the entire `backend/src/api/property` directory.
+*   Manually recreate the `Property` collection type *entirely* through the Admin Panel Content-Type Builder, using `listingStatus` instead of `status`.
+*   Retest saving content and modifying the type.
+*   Update frontend code if the newly generated schema differs significantly.

+---

+**Date:** 2025-03-27

+**Topic:** Loading States (WBS 3.5)

+**Enhancement:** Implemented skeleton loading states for a better user experience during data fetching.

+**Implementation:**
+1. Added `react-loading-skeleton` dependency.
+2. Created `PropertyCardSkeleton.tsx` and `PropertyDetailsSkeleton.tsx` components.
+3. Integrated skeletons into `page.tsx`, `[documentId]/page.tsx`, and `favorites/page.tsx` to display while data is loading.

 **Outcome:** Application now shows placeholder layouts instead of simple text or blank areas during loading, improving perceived performance.

 ---